heathernoto/StarterPortfolio/README.md

 ![original portfolio site](src/images/firstPage.png)

-So here is my more stylized, still playful, adult version!
+So here is my still playful, semi-adult version!

 ### Hope to talk to you!